 When I went to Australia in 2011, I noticed one thing the bank interest rate was really low.
 And after Australia when I came to the USA I noticed my checking and savings account offered exactly 0% APR.
 I did not understand about inflation back in 2012.
 But I wanted to make more than 0% on my savings.
 I did not know any way I could safely earn any yield without losing money.
 On the hind side, it was a perfect time to buy stocks.
 It was right after the financial crisis and the central banks were printing money hand over feast to inflate asset prices.
 Stocks being financial assets were up for grabs.
 But unfortunately, I did not get seriously involved in the stock market.
 In fact, I pulled the trigger in 2015 after the oil price crash.
 But, I really got interested after reading Tony Robbins Unshakable.
 Funny thing is everyone was talking about another 2009 like stock market crash and I have been following those talks since 2014.
 Those fear-mongering caused me a great deal.
 I did not start investing in 2014 because I was waiting for the market to crash.
 To be honest I thought I got a framework to follow from the book Unshakable.
 But Tony, Robbins said, every year the market drops by at least 10%.
 I was reading the book around 2016 fall and I waited for the entire 2017 for that correction and it never came.
-So, I figured it was not the right way to go, but at least I got the confidence from that book.
+So, I figured it was not the right way to go, but at least I got the confidence from that book and I found ways to Get Involved In The Stock Market.

 So, How To Get Involved In The Stock Market?
 The way I started was using one of robo advisors.
 I signed up for Betterment and based on my selection they selected a few ETFs to invest my money in.
 But, then I realized that I could invest in the same ETFs through Robinhood and I could save the fee Betterment charges.
 And if you have read unshakable you know all that book tells you about is to save on fees.
 And that is how I got involved in the stock market.